fkthi/OpenTrafficMonitoring/README.md

+# Open Traffic Monitoring+ Released
+We recommend to use [OpenTrafficMonitoring+](https://github.com/fkthi/OpenTrafficMonitoringPlus):
+* It's a lot faster and has less hardware requirements
+* It's completeley written in Python

 # Vehicle Detection and State Estimation with Aerial Imagery

 This is the Code and data supplemented with the following publications: